-No matter how many hours I sleep at night (some nights I’m ready to go to sleep at 9PM!), I find myself exhausted throughout the next day.
+No matter how many hours I sleep at night, I am still exhausted the next day - even when I go to sleep at 9PM.
 I may have a couple of hours here and there where I am alert and focused, but it is always followed by a few hours of complete exhaustion.

-Where my fatigue is concerned, I’ve had very little success overcoming it.
-I’ve tried to get up, go for a walk outside, eat something, etc. Nothing has really worked, other than just waiting for it to pass.
+I’ve had very little success overcoming my fatigue.
+I’ve tried to get up, go for a walk outside, eat something, etc. but nothing has really worked.
+The best I can do is just wait for it to pass.

-My ‘morning sickness’ has been manageable (so far).
-While I do get waves of nausea throughout the day, it goes away as soon as I eat something.
-But from what I hear, I have it pretty easy
+My ‘morning sickness’ has been minimal and manageable (so far).
+When I do get a but nauseous, it goes away as soon as I eat something.
+Based on what I’ve heard and read, I have it pretty easy.

 Slices of ginger and lemon in hot water has been my go-to remedy for treating nausea first thing in the morning or late at night.
-It doesn’t just sort of work; it actually works like a charm.
+It doesn’t just sort of work….it works like a charm.

 I haven’t had any crazy cravings (yet).

 The foods I crave the most are any kind of fruit, green smoothies (which I am thrilled about) and carbohydrates in general.
 My favorite snacks are pineapple; smoothies consisting of leafy greens, cucumber, lemon, apple and mint leaves; and Skinny Pop popcorn.